Janine Pontejos: National team

 Pontejos has played for the Philippine national team.
 She was a part of the Philippines national 3x3 side which took part in the 2018 FIBA 3x3 World Cup which was hosted in Bocaue, Bulacan.
 As an individual, she won the gold medal in that tournament's shoot-out competition.

-She has suit up for the team in the 2019 Southeast Asian Games were she two gold medals; as part of the traditional 5-a-side team and the 3x3 national team.
+She has suited up for the team in the 2019 Southeast Asian Games where she won two gold medals; as part of the traditional 5-a-side team and the 3x3 national team.
 She also played for the country at the 2019 William Jones Cup.

+Coaching career

+As of 2021, Pontejos is part of the CEU Lady Scorpions staff as an assistant coach.
+In 2024, she became the head coach of the Scorpions leading them to a Women's National Collegiate Athletic Association (WNCAA) title.
+The Scorpions joined the inaugural tournament of the Women's Maharlika Pilipinas Basketball League in 2025.

 Personal life

 Pontejos joined the Philippine Army in 2020.
 She holds the rank of Private First Class as of 2022.
+She has a degree in business administration from CEU.